 Lice are insects that infest humans, causing a condition called pediculosis.
 The proper name for the body louse is Pediculus humanus corporis.

-Infestation with body lice (Pediculus humanus) is uncommon.
-They tend to infest people in extreme states of poverty or personal neglect.
-Particularly when clothing is not changed or regular washing is not undertaken.
+Infestation with body lice is uncommon in comparison to head lice.
+Body lice tend to infest people in extreme states of poverty or personal neglect, particularly when unwashed and wearing the same clothing for weeks-on-end.

-- Hot washing and tumble-drying is effective in killing lice and eggs.
+- Hot washing and hot tumble-drying is effective in killing lice and eggs.

 - Dry cleaning is also effective.

 - Sometimes a topical insecticide spray can be applied to clothing, especially the seams.

 Regular hot washing of clothes and bathing has led to a decrease in incidence of body lice but during wartime and in some undeveloped countries the condition can still occur.
 Household contacts and close friends should also be educated about hygiene and how to launder clothing and linen to prevent the spread of body lice and reinfestation.

 On DermNet NZ: